 At the end of the workshop, participants will be able to prepare their own films, including script & storyboard, camera & lighting and editing.

 The workshop will be based on preparing a short film.
 The whole workshop will be working together to prepare this short film, and the participants will learn all about filmmaking while they prepare this short film.Specialist equipment (including professional cameras, lighting materials, computers and software) will be supplied by the trainer.

 The workshop is intended for all PhD candidates, in Social Sciences, Humanities, Exact and Natural Sciences.

 Date: Thursday 29th and Friday 30th June, 2017

 Schedule: 9:30 to 17:30 (to be confirmed)

 Dr Samer Alasaad-Angelone is interested in the use of audiovisual tools for the communication of science.
 He believes that we, as scientists, should benefit from the inspirational, educational, and motivational power of film to communicate our knowledge and experience.
 He teaches filmmaking workshops in different institutes, including Life Science Zurich (University of Zurich & ETH).

 Dr Alasaad-Angelone holds a PhD in Biology (Genetics) and Masters degrees in Film Direction and Cinematography.

 To learn more about his research and films, see:

 Participants are eligible for reimbursement of incurred travel expenses by train between the town of their university and the location of the workshop (half-fare card, 2nd class).
-For full-day workshops, lunch costs will be reimbursed upon presentation of original receipts (no photocopies or scans).
+Lunch costs will be reimbursed upon presentation of original receipts.
 A reimbursement form will be supplied to all registered participants for this workshop.